 - Demographic data: socio-economic information, including household income and size

-GIS offer several advantages over traditional business intelligence platforms.
+GIS offers several advantages over traditional business intelligence platforms.

 Being able to visualize spatial data gives organizations a clearer perspective on how we may be impacted by the world around us.
 For instance, a table showing annual rainfall for various cities with their latitude and longitudinal coordinates wouldn’t be nearly as effective as seeing those cities on a map that showed their relative locations to other geographic features.